dwellir-public/polkadot-operator/SNAP_MIGRATION.md

-Here’s your content rewritten into a clean, well-formatted `README.md` suitable for documentation in a repo or charm operations guide:

----

 # Polkadot Snap Upgrade Process

 This guide describes the steps required to upgrade the Polkadot node to use the **Snap-based deployment** in a Juju-managed environment.